Geelong Cultural Precinct

 The redevelopment of the Geelong Gallery is a critical element of the Revitalising Central Geelong Action Plan, which will regenerate of Geelong’s Central Business District.

 To create a regional hub for arts and culture activities and businesses comprising:

 - refurbishment of the Old Courthouse Building (completed)

 - an expanded and refurbished GPAC (development underway, funding STILL REQUIRED)

-- expansion of the Geelong Gallery (Business Case funded, development OUTSTANDING)
+- expansion of the Geelong Gallery (funding required for updated Business Case; capital development remains OUTSTANDING)

 - work on the public realm in Lt Malop Street and Johnstone Park including public art and improved links to the train station and waterfront.

 Benefits for Victoria and the G21 region

 The Geelong Cultural Precinct will:

 - inject over $30 million to Gross Regional Product annually and increase local output by more than $65 million annually (direct and indirect impacts)

 - create around 390 local ongoing jobs after completion and support almost 700 Victorian jobs during construction (direct and indirect jobs)

 - enhance the liveability of the G21 region, providing a cultural imperative for business and potential residents to relocate to the region